 Catherine's story

-As most 15 year old girls would, Catherine started thinking about what she wanted to do with her future and the amazing opportunities she had in front of her.
-Unfortunately and unexpectedly, Catherine’s heart went into failure.
+As many teenagers do, 15-year-old Catherine had started thinking about what she wanted to do with her future and the amazing opportunities she had in front of her.
+Then, one day, her heart unexpectedly went into failure.

 "When I next woke up, a week later, I had undergone a heart transplant.
-During the time that I was waiting for transplantation I was on a ventilator on the cardiac critical care unit.
+While I was waiting for transplantation I was on a ventilator on the cardiac critical care unit.
 My family were with me the whole time and thankfully, a heart was donated.
 It's given me a new life.
 The generosity of the donor and their family cannot be described.”

 Saying thank you

-Love Hearts cycle challenge Catherine went on to study Modern Languages at Durham University and it was here that she met author Bill Bryson and recruited him as a patron of The Love Hearts Appeal.
+After her recovery, Catherine went on to study Modern Languages at Durham University.
+It was there that she met author Bill Bryson and recruited him as a patron of the Love Hearts appeal.

 Now graduated, Catherine's passion for GOSH has not wavered, and she has since taken up a Speech and Language therapy placement at the Institute of Children's Health, the hospital's research partner.